Delayed phase mixing in the self-gravitating Galactic disc: Discussion

 We naively expect that $\Delta t$ scales with a characteristic timescale associated with the stellar vertical oscillations.
 To test this expectation, we overplot a line representing the vertical epicycle period, $2\pi/\nu$, and its multiples on the $\langle t_{\mathrm{fit}} \rangle$ map of the $N$-body model in Fig.~\ref{fig:t_fit_t_Rg_abs}.
 In this figure, we show the absolute value of $\langle t_{\mathrm{fit}} \rangle$, in contrast to the relative value $\langle t_{\mathrm{fit}}\rangle - t$ shown in Fig.~\ref{fig:t_fit_t_Rg}.
 At all radii, the winding time increases slowly until it reaches $\langle t_\mathrm{fit} \rangle \sim 0.1$~Gyr, which corresponds to the non-winding phase, and the time required for $\langle t_\mathrm{fit} \rangle$ to reach this value is equivalent to $\Delta t$.

-In our $N$-body model, $\Delta t$ is on the order of $\sim3\text{--}4 \times 2\pi/\nu$.
+In our $N$-body model, $\Delta t$ is $\sim3\text{--}4 \times 2\pi/\nu$.
 This factor likely depends on dynamical parameters related to self-gravity, such as Toomre's $Q$ and the vertical velocity dispersion.
-We cannot directly apply the analytical model to estimate this factor, as we have seen the discrepancies between the analytical and $N$-body models in the previous subsection.
-Qualitatively, the factor should be smaller in hotter discs and larger in colder discs.
+We cannot directly apply the analytical model to estimate this factor because we saw the discrepancies between the analytical and $N$-body models in the previous subsection.
+Qualitatively, the factor is expected to be smaller in hotter discs and larger in colder discs.
 Our $N$-body simulation is based on the best-fit MW model of \citet{2019MNRAS.482.1983F}, whose dynamical properties are consistent with recent observations of the MW.
 Therefore, we expect the time-lag factor in the real MW to be similarly close to 3--4.
 The vertical epicycle frequency in the solar neighbourhood is estimated to be $\nu \sim 70 \, \mathrm{km\,s^{-1}\,kpc^{-1}}$ \citep{2008gady.book.....B}, which gives a time lag of $\Delta t \sim 0.3$~Gyr.